emrekybs/OsintCase/README.md

 A browser-based OSINT investigation and case mapping tool.

-A browser-based OSINT investigation and case mapping tool.

 Organize subjects, identifiers, relationships, locations, timelines and evidence in a single case file.

 ![Network View](docs/screenshots/network.png)